Mike Blair: Playing career

-International career
+International

-Blair's international debut came on 15 June 2002 against Canada and scored his first try for his country in the same game.
+Blair's international debut came on 15 June 2002 against Canada and scored his first try in the same game.

 Blair was a member of Scotland's 2003, 2007 and 2011 World Cup squads.

 Blair was injured playing for Edinburgh against the Llanelli Scarlets in January 2007 and required surgery on his shoulder which prevented him from playing in the entire 2007 Six Nations Championship.

-Blair was made captain of his country for the first time against Ireland in the 2008 Six Nations Championship and for the next 12 consecutive games.
+Blair was made captain of Scotland for the first time against Ireland in the 2008 Six Nations Championship and for the next 12 consecutive games.

 At the 2008 Six Nations, he captained his squad to a 15–9 victory over England at Murrayfield to win the 2008 Calcutta Cup.

 He captained the national side 14 times in total.

 Blair made his 50th appearance against Argentina in 2008 (2nd test).

 Having been left out of the original Lions touring squad to South Africa in 2009, Blair was called up as a replacement for the injured Tomás O'Leary on 11 May, starting against The Presidents XV and the Southern Kings and coming off the bench against the Sharks.

 Blair was included in Scotland's 2011 Rugby World Cup Squad.
 He scored the first try in the team's first match against Romania on 10 September, a 34–24 victory to Scotland.
 He started against England later in the tournament winning his 75th cap.

 Blair earned his final cap before retirement against South Africa in November 2012.

-Blair got 85 caps for his country.
-He is Scotland's most capped scrum-half of all time.
+Blair won 85 caps and is Scotland's most capped scrum-half of all time.

 Coaching career

 In the 2014–15 season, Blair became assistant coach of Ponteland Rugby Club.

 After finishing playing with Glasgow Warriors, Blair then became an assistant coach at the club, first under Gregor Townsend and then under Dave Rennie.

 Townsend brought Blair into the Scotland coaching set-up and he was assistant coach to Scotland.

 He moved to become a head coach at Edinburgh.
 After a relatively successful first season with Edinburgh, his side finished higher than Glasgow Warriors for the first time in over a decade, the second season proved lacklustre.
-Blair quit Edinburgh as head coach, reasoning that he preferred the more hands on role as an attack coach.
+Blair quit Edinburgh as head coach, reasoning that he preferred the more hands-on role as an attack coach.

 For the 2023-24 season, he will once again team up with his former Glasgow Warriors boss Dave Rennie as assistant coach.
 Rennie will be the head coach of Kobe Steelers.

+On March 24 2026, Blair was announced as the new attack coach for the All Blacks working under Dave Rennie.